-HM-195 Concrete Resonant Frequency (Emodumeter™) measures the resonant frequency of concrete and other materials for determinations of Young’s modulus, modulus of rigidity and Poisson’s ratio.
+HM-195 Concrete Resonant Frequency (Emodumeter™) measures the resonant frequency of concrete and other materials for determinations of Young’s modulus, modulus of rigidity, and Poisson’s ratio.
 This device is used extensively in the lab for nondestructive analyses of concrete freeze-thaw samples.
 The impact of a hardened steel ball is sensed by an accelerometer, then values are displayed by the Emodumeter™.
 The frequency spectrum is computed and displayed by the meter.
 Three different modes of vibration are measured: longitudinal, transverse (flexural), and torsional.

 The system includes the Emodumeter™ in an integral sturdy plastic carrying case, accelerometer with pick-up cable, set of six hardened steel balls, universal charger, RS-232 cable, software, and specimen bench fixture.
-Emodulinx software is also included, and allows to user to export data to a PC for management and analysis.
+Emodulinx software is also included and allows to user to export data to a PC for management and analysis.
 The charger includes a universal plug adapter and operates on 110 to 240V/47 to 63Hz.
 12V rechargeable battery allows 4 to 10 hours of continuous use.

 - Measures three different vibration modes

-- Frequency range of 10Hz to 40kHz
+- The frequency range of 10Hz to 40kHz

-- Frequencies automatically show in display
+- Frequencies automatically show in the display

 - Data can be stored for upload to user’s PC